 Will you hear?

-While some have argued about Paul, Acts 13:42-44 shows what Paul did keep the Sabbath:
+While some have argued about Paul, notice that the Bible shows that Paul did keep the Sabbath:

-Notice that teaching on the Sabbath was Paul's custom:
+Notice also that teaching on the Sabbath was Paul's custom:

 1 Now when they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a synagogue of the Jews.
 2 Then Paul, as his custom was, went in to them, and for three Sabbaths reasoned with them from the Scriptures, 3 explaining and demonstrating that the Christ had to suffer and rise again from the dead, and saying, "This Jesus whom I preach to you is the Christ."
 4 And some of them were persuaded; and a great multitude of the devout Greeks, and not a few of the leading women, joined Paul and Silas.
 (Acts 17:1-4)